pluggdapps/tayra/sphinxdoc/source/template_plugins.rst

 boot time.

-Since template files are not python files and they had to be compile to template-modules before be intepreted as python code, developers can use pluggdapps's package() entry point to dynamically compile and load their template plugins.
+Since template files are not python files and they had to be compile to template-modules, developers can use pluggdapps's package() entry point to dynamically compile and load their template plugins.
 Let us look at an example.

 Let us say that we have started a project to create web UI took-kit and has choosed to implement UI elements as template-plugins, under the project